Hepatitis B and Hepatitis C in Pregnancy

 Hepatitis B and hepatitis C are serious infections that affect the liver.
-Both diseases are contagious and caused by viruses.
+Both diseases are contagious (easily spread) and caused by viruses.
 Both can lead to serious, long-term illness.

 Not only does a pregnant woman face the risks of hepatitis herself, she also can pass the viruses to her baby.
 Many pregnant women may not even know that they are infected because infection sometimes causes no signs or symptoms.